wp-plugins/dd-lastviewed/readme.txt

 When you're using custom posttypes, they will show up like posts.

 == Changelog ==

+= 2.5.2 =
+* Set cookie by PHP instead of JS
+* Hide H2 element while title is not set
+* Tuned phrases
+* Removed files

 = 2.5.1 =
 * Fix error with '_multiwidget'